jasmine952/hello-world/README.md

 # hello-world
 my first repository
 i'll like to be tutored
+i love 💻